SamuelAboelkhir/Obsidian_vaults/PG C Cheat Sheet.md

 ---

 [[_0000 Home|Home]] | [[_0001 Knowledge Base MOC|Back to Knowledge MOC]] | [[PG C index|Back to index]]
-- acquired from [https://www.geeksforgeeks.org/c/c-cheatsheet/](https://www.geeksforgeeks.org/c/c-cheatsheet/) using slurp
+- Acquired from [https://www.geeksforgeeks.org/c/c-cheatsheet/](https://www.geeksforgeeks.org/c/c-cheatsheet/) using slurp

 This ****C Cheat Sheet**** provides an overview of both basic and advanced concepts of the C language.
 Whether you're a beginner or an experienced programmer, this cheat sheet will help you revise and quickly go through the core principles of the C language.